Rust unit testing: test types

 // Assert

-Now, let's write what we need in each of the stages, starting with "arrange".
-In the arrange part, we set up the scenario for testing.
-If you still remember your latest science laboratory, this where we set the controlled environment, defining the scenario that allows us to execute what we want and to know what to expect.
+Now, let's write what we need for each stage, starting with "arrange".
+In the arrange section, we set up the test scenario.
+If you still remember your latest science laboratory, this is where we set the controlled environment, defining the scenario that allows us to execute what we want and to know what to expect.

 let sut = Supervillain {